HitaloM/PyKorone/README.md

 # Setup

-- Clone this repository with 'git clone https://github.com/AmanoTeam/PyKorone'
+- Clone this repository with `git clone https://github.com/AmanoTeam/PyKorone`
 - Go to https://my.telegram.org/apps and create a new app to get your API ID and API HASH.
 - Now create a copy of the `config.py.example` file with the command 'cp config.py.example config.py'
 - Finally fill in all the required fields in the `config.py` (you can see everything well explained in the `config.py.example` file)
-- Now to run the bot use 'python3 bot.py'
+- Now to run the bot use `python3 bot.py`

 # Special thanks